 Please prepare your manuscript before submission, using the following guidelines and the article template below:

 Article files should be provided in Microsoft Word format.
 We currently do not accept other formats, such as LaTex or PDF files.

-A title of 15 (ten) words maximum should be provided.
+A title of 15 (fifteen) words maximum should be provided.